xyphllipyx/ChameleonMini/README.md

       - Both the Chameleon Mini and Tiny support direct connection to the mobile phone USB port
          - For the Mini, an additional OTG adapter needs to be purchased
          - Tiny uses its own dual-headed TYPE-C data cable to connect directly to TYPE-C mobile phones
       - Chameleon Mini has built-in Bluetooth BLE4.0.
-Press any button first to wake up Bluetooth
+Press any button to wake up Bluetooth
       - Turn Bluetooth `ON` on your phone and the APP will automatically connect

-#### 2. Use APP to enable detection mode:
+#### 2. Use APP to Enable Detection Mode:

-   1. After connecting, click on a single card slot and select `DETECTION_1K` or `4K` in the `card slot mode`
+   1. After connecting, click on a single card slot and select `DETECTION_1K` or `4K` in the `Card Slot` mode
-   2. This card slot will now have the detection mode turned `ON`
+   2. This card slot will now have the `Detection` mode turned `ON`
-   3. Write the original card number in the `UID Card Number` column.
-Click `Write`
+   3. Write the original card number in the `UID Card Number` column
       - If you don't know the UID number, you can fill in it at will
    4. Then click the `Clear` button below to clear the last detection record

-#### 3. Use the APP to get keys:
+#### 3. Use APP to Get Keys:

-   1. Take the Chameleon to the access control reader and swipe
+   1. Take the Chameleon to the access control reader and swipe it across
-   2. The key and access traces when the chaser reads the Chameleon will be recorded by the Chameleon
+   2. The key and access traces are recorded by the Chameleon when you swipe
    3. Connect back to the mobile phone and press the `Crack` button
    4. After a few seconds, the APP will automatically solve and list the results, as shown in the figure below: